UNStats/website/site/content/posts/7-ways-mobile-data-is-used-to-change-the-world.md

 information on the constantly evolving energy needs of people and companies in developing countries.
-In the future, mobile data will be crucial in helping governments and utilities providers to decide where to invest in renewable energies � making them more affordable for citizens.
+In the future, mobile data will be crucial in helping governments and utilities providers to decide where to invest in renewable energies--making them more affordable for citizens.

 ## Goal 11: Sustainable cities and communities

-### Crime Prediction in the city of London in the UK (02 Telef�nica and the University of Trento)
+### Crime Prediction in the city of London in the UK (02 Telefónica and the University of Trento)

 Academic and mobile data experts used anonymized and aggregated mobile data and police data to predict crime hotspots in London.
-[Identifying them with an accuracy of 70 percent](https://medium.com/the-physics-arxiv-blog/londons-future-crime-hot-spots-predicted-using-mobile-phone-data-ae869a2e67ab#.wcysd1n5x), 6% higher than when police data was used on its own.
+[Identifying them with an accuracy of 70 percent](https://medium.com/the-physics-arxiv-blog/londons-future-crime-hot-spots-predicted-using-mobile-phone-data-ae869a2e67ab#.wcysd1n5x), 6 percent higher than when police data was used on its own.
 The analysis showed that some components of mobile phone data are more important than others.
 For example, the data about the phone's home location showed a strong correlation with crime patterns.
 In the future, these insights could be invaluable to law enforcement authorities in making our cities safer.

 ## Goal 13: Climate action

-### Using Mobile Data to measure CO2 emissions in Nuremberg, Germany (O2 Telef�nica, Teralytics and the South Pole Group)
+### Using Mobile Data to measure CO2 emissions in Nuremberg, Germany (O2 Telefónica, Teralytics and the South Pole Group)

 Local governments are facing immense challenges with accelerating rates of CO2 emissions causing serious air pollution problems in cities.
 The first and most